dkzippa/devops01_git_iternals/README.md

 - Make some changes to an existing file or create a new file, commit the changes, and push the branch to GitHub.
 - Then, merge the feature-branch into the main branch using a pull request.

+# Task 3: Resolving Conflicts
+- Resolve the conflict by manually editing the conflicting file, commit the changes, and push them to GitHub.